GeneralBots/botbook/src/10-rest/groups-api.md

 ### Data Model

-Groups are not stored in BotServer's database.
+Groups are not stored in botserver's database.
 All data comes from Zitadel:
 - Group metadata from Zitadel orgs
 - Membership from Zitadel org members
 - Permissions from Zitadel policies